TidalWavesNode/candles_miner_pub/README.md

 This allows the model to learn the conditions leading to price increases or decreases.

 ## 🧠 Model Architecture
-We're using a feedforward neural network named CandleNet with:
+We're using a feedforward neural network with:
 ```
 Input layer: 8 features
 Hidden layer: Customizable size (default: 128 neurons)